kevinyswong/kevinyswong.github.io/index.md

 experience across time and age—the best ones tend to be dead.
 Painters communicate in exhibitions.
 Investors communicate with supply and demand.
 Entrepreneurs communicate with their products.
-And violence so singularly directed out of blind hatred demands its proper reply, in the language that brutes understand.
+And violence so singularly directed out of blind hatred demands its proper reply, in the only language that brutes understand.
 Korean cardiologist, how ludicrous you are to inform your assaulter you're Korean and not Chinese.
 Let me help you realize: he, like most white Americans, doesn't care.
-If our response to this surge of pandemic racism is simply overcoming inhibitions and deigning to share our encounters with racist incidents, then the inevitable outcome is this: next month people will forget because they simply can't be bothered.
+If our response to this surge of pandemic racism is simply overcoming personal inhibitions and deigning to share our encounters with racist incidents, then the inevitable outcome is this: next month people will forget because they simply can't be bothered.
 Has racism gone away for our Black brothers and sisters who have been calling out racism in person, in politics, in film, in literature, online, in the history books for so much longer?
 Are you sure people care whether you're a Vietnamese refugee or a Korean lawyer, a Japanese corporate expatriate or a Chinese software engineer?
 How do you talk reason to someone who pulls a gun on you?
 Are you serious when you try to teach empathy to a vandal in a mad frenzy to set your house on fire?
 Cry all you wish on TV, write as many articles asking people to share their stories, do your best to raise awareness, but nothing in the country's history points to any help other than from yourself.
 Malcolm X said in 1963, “When we see our people being brutalized by white bigots, white racists, we think they are foolish to be beaten and brutalized and do nothing whatsoever to protect themselves.
 They are foolish.
-They should have the right to defend themselves against any attack make against them by anyone . . .
+They should have the right to defend themselves against any attack made against them by anyone . . .
 There will come a time when Black people wake up and become intellectually independent enough to think for themselves . . . then the Black man will think like a Black man, and he will feel for other Black